synackray/fax-relay/README.md

 **Method 2 - Create a Python Venv**
 1. Browse to the project folder.
 2. Create Python Virtual Environment [(venv)](https://docs.python.org/3/library/venv.html) and activate it.
-3. Install the package requirements by running `pip install -r requirements.txt`.
 4. Run the script!

 ```
 cd fax-relay
 python3 -m venv .
-pip install -r requirements.txt
 python faxrelay.py
 ```

 ## Usage

 The server listens on tcp/1025 by default to avoid needing to be ran as root.
-Once activated it listens for incoming messages, validates the sender and recepient domains, and then passes the message to the fax server.
+Once activated it listens for incoming messages, validates the sender and recipient domains, and then passes the message to the fax server.

 ```
 user@demo ~ $ python3 faxrelay.py &